 In the event of hacking of an an old, outdated website, there will be a per occasion backup & reinstatement fee commensurate with the size of the website to be reinstated, starting at R250+VAT.
 Clients are strongly advised to ensure their websites are kept current and have built in security software which is maintained monthly.
 In this instance, recovery will be done free of charge.
 Alternatively, to purchase and install and SSL certificate to secure the site.

 All requests for assistance need to be emailed to firstname.lastname@example.org detailing exactly what the issue is or what changes/additions are required.
 A quote will then be supplied based on the estimated timeframe, which the client will need to approve in writing before any work is undertaken.
 No telephonic support will be undertaken at any time.
+Once changes have been undertaken, the client has 5 working days to revert with any issues to said changes.
+Thereafter, additional changes will be billable.

 Should you decide to move your website from being hosted on our servers, the following fees apply: